Pharmacodynamics: Receptor binding and effect

 The graph shown represents the conc-response for two hypothetical receptor agonists, plotted in a semi-log fashion.
 The curve toward the left represents a higher potency (potency arrow does not indicate direction of increase) since lower concentrations are needed for a given response.
 The effect increases as a function of concentration.

 Multicellular pharmacodynamics

 The concept of pharmacodynamics has been expanded to include Multicellular Pharmacodynamics (MCPD).
 MCPD is the study of the static and dynamic properties and relationships between a set of drugs and a dynamic and diverse multicellular four-dimensional organization.
 It is the study of the workings of a drug on a minimal multicellular system (mMCS), both in vivo and in silico.
 Networked Multicellular Pharmacodynamics (Net-MCPD) further extends the concept of MCPD to model regulatory genomic networks together with signal transduction pathways, as part of a complex of interacting components in the cell.

 Toxicodynamics

+Toxicodynamics (TD) and pharmacodynamics (PD) link a therapeutic agent or toxicant, or toxin (xenobiotic)'s dosage to the features, amount, and time course of its biological action.
+The mechanism of action is a crucial factor in determining effect and toxicity of the drug, taking in consideration the pharmacokinetic (PK) factors.
+The sort and extent of altered cellular physiology will depend on the combination of the drug's presence (as established by pharmacokinetic (PK) studies) and/or its mechanism and duration of action (PD).
+Types of xenobiotic-target interaction can be described either by reversible, irreversible, noncompetitive, and allosteric interaction or agonist, partial agonist, antagonist, and inverse interactions.
+In vitro, ex vivo, or in vivo studies can be used to assess PD and TD from the molecule to the level of the entire organism.

+The mechanism of drug action and adverse drug reaction is either physiochemical property based and biochemical based.
+Adverse drugs reactions can be classified as either idiosyncratic (type B) or intrinsic (type A).
+Idiosyncratic toxicity is not dosage dependent and defy the mass-action relationship.
+Immune-mediated processes are frequently cited as the source of type B reactions.
+These cannot be accurately described in preclinical research or clinical trials due to their low incidence frequency.
+Type A reactions are dosage (concentration) dependent.
+Usually, this kind of side effect is an extension of an ongoing treatment.

 Pharmacokinetics and pharmacodynamics are termed toxicokinetics and toxicodynamics in the field of ecotoxicology.
 Here, the focus is on toxic effects on a wide range of organisms.
 The corresponding models are called toxicokinetic-toxicodynamic models.